Dorsia Hotel & Restaurant

-We had a great lunch in the Public Market Hall … and after lunch Paula, said that she would invite me for afternoon coffee at a very special place that she knew I will love.
-Paula bought two chocolate truffles at the Public Market, lime and chili at the market … to indulge ourselves with.
+We had a great lunch in the Public Market Hall … and after lunch, Paula, said that she would invite me for afternoon coffee at a very special place that she knew I will love.
+Paula bought two chocolate truffles at the Public Market, lime, and chili at the market … to indulge ourselves with.

 After about 15 min walk she took me down Trädgårdsgatan in the city center – there was this amazing place, Dorsia Hotel & Restaurant.
 I have been to many fantastic and wired places … but this beats them all.

 The bars/lounge was a stair up and .. the same richness in textiles and material everywhere.
-The table in the foyer with all the vase with the fresh flower – beautiful decorated with hand painted flower, my absolute favorite of all the wonderful and beautiful pieces of furniture.
+The table in the foyer with all the vase with the fresh flower – beautifully decorated with hand painted flower, my absolute favorite of all the wonderful and beautiful pieces of furniture.

 The art was very eye catching and decedent and.
-We got our coffee served in cups from Royal Copenhagen and our water glasses in the most beautiful crystal, I asked if they wound miss them if our disappeared somehow in a mysteries way … also from Royal Copenhagen.
+We got our coffee served in cups from Royal Copenhagen and our water glasses in the most beautiful crystal, I asked if they would miss them if our disappeared somehow in a mysteries way … also from Royal Copenhagen.

 My little camera and I just went mental – every curtain, every chair, every painting … it never ended with objects and details to borrow.
 I had landed in “La belle époque” and I soaked everything up like a sponge.

 Paula told me that I have to visit the washrooms and to bring the camera – unbelievable.
-Inside the cubic was covered in beautiful red, rust and gold tiles and every one of them had with piece of art.
-Outside was it the hand basins with fresh flower, lounge books, beautiful mirrors with crystal framing … and mountains of soft an lush hand tools.
+Inside the cubic was covered in beautiful red, rust and gold tiles and every one of them had with the piece of art.
+Outside was it the hand basins with the fresh flower, lounge books, beautiful mirrors with crystal framing … and mountains of soft lush hand tools.

-The dining room was pretty busy when we arrived, when only one table left I went inside to take some photos – our young handsome and very elegant waiter informed me that the hotel has been open since end June last year.
+The dining room was pretty busy when we arrived when only one table left I went inside to take some photos – our young handsome and very elegant waiter informed me that the hotel has been open since end June last year.
 37 rooms – all in the same style … with nothing spared.
-For the hotel room photo page I have used the hotels website photo – and also the description of one of their rooms.
+For the hotel room photo page, I have used the hotel’s website photo – and also the description of one of their rooms.